 Although most towns along the Amalfi Coast offer visitors access to amazing beaches, this one’s pretty easy: Positano.
-The coastal town of Positano is home to two of the best beaches anywhere on the coast in Spiaggia Grande and Spiaggia Fornillo.
+The coastal town of Positano is home to two of the best beaches anywhere on the coast Spiaggia Grande and Spiaggia Fornillo.
 And if those beaches aren’t enough, the town has transportation options to nearly anywhere else along the coast.

 Positano is a near-paradise for anyone wanting to spend their Amalfi coast trip soaking in the sun and enjoying the crystal clear waters that Italy has to offer.
-But expect to find the beaches crowded during the high season and expensive accommodations due to its popularity.
+But expect to find the beaches crowded during the high season and expensive accommodations due to their popularity.

 Is it better to stay in Amalfi or Positano?